beth-hedge-code/QuartelyA4/README.md

 To use this project, you’ll need to set up credentials for both OpenAI, NewsAPI, and Gmail OAuth 2.0 to authorize access and automate sending email summaries.

 📌 1.
-Edit the .env File
+Create and Edit the .env File
     OPENAI_API_KEY=your_openai_api_key
     NEWS_API_KEY=your_newsapi_key
     EMAIL_RECIPIENTS=your_email@example.com,another@example.com